cosiner/flag/README.md

 * Support types: bool, string, all number types(except complex), slice of bool, string, number.
 * Embed structure as subcommand.
 * Multiple flag names, e.g. '-z, -gz, -gzip, --gz, --gzip'
-* '-' to ensure next argument must be a flag, e.g.
+* '--' to hint that next argument must be a value, e.g. 'rm -- -a.go' to delete file '-a.go'
-* '--' to ensure next argument must be a value, e.g. 'rm -- -a.go' to delete file '-a.go'
+* '--*' to hint that latter all arguments are values, e.g. 'rm --* -a.go -b.go -c.go' to delete files '-a.go -b.go -c.go'
 * '-!' to stop greedy-consumption for slice flags.
 * Support '=', e.g. '-a=b', '-a=true'
 * Support single bool flag, e.g. '-rm' is equal to '-rm=true'